Drawing to the Screen

 Storing the display list makes scrolling faster: the browser isn’t doing layout every time you scroll.
 Modern browsers take this further, retaining much of the display list even when the web page changes due to JavaScript or user interaction.

 In general, scrolling is the most common user interaction with web pages.
-Real browsers have accordingly invested a tremendous amount of time making it fast; we’ll get to some more of the ways later in the book.
+Real browsers have accordingly invested a tremendous amount of time making it fast; we’ll get to some more of the ways they do this later in the book.

-But this scrolling is pretty slow.How fast exactly seems to depend a lot on your operating system and default font.
+But scrolling in our browser is pretty slow.How fast exactly seems to depend a lot on your operating system and default font.
 Why?
-It turns out that loading information about the shape of a character inside create_text takes a while.
-To speed up scrolling, we need to make sure to do it only when necessary (while at the same time ensuring the pixels on the screen are always correct).
+It turns out that loading information about the shape of a character, inside create_text, takes a while.
+To speed up scrolling we need to make sure to do it only when necessary (while at the same time ensuring the pixels on the screen are always correct).

 Real browsers have a lot of quite tricky optimizations for this, but for our browser let’s limit ourselves to a simple improvement: skip drawing characters that are offscreen: